-We checked 10 cards' disclosures against a federal model; 7 fall short
+We checked 10 prepaid cards’ disclosures against a federal model for transparency; 7 fall short

 But few cards warn you upfront about all the fees they carry, research by CreditCards.com found.
 The lack of transparency makes it hard for consumers to pick the one that’s best – and cheapest – to use.